CBEP-SoCB-Details/BPC_Pesticides/README.md

 - Graphics.
 Contains R Notebooks stepping through development of related graphics, and also raw copies of resulting graphics, usually in \*.png and \*.pdf formats.
 These graphics may differ from graphics as they appear in final State of the Bay graphical layouts.

 # Summary of Data Sources
-Maine Board of Pesticides Control staff collected sediment samples along the Coast of Maine in 20
+Maine Board of Pesticides Control staff collected sediment samples along the Coast of Maine in 20 (is this supposed to be 2014-2015

 ## Sediment Sampling
 BPC Staff conducted intertidal sediment sampling at 20 locations along the Coast of Maine in 2014.
 In 2015 Samples were collected specifically in Casco Bay.
 The sampling locations in 2015 included heavily populated shorelines as well as shorelines of unpopulated islands.
 Sediment samples were analyzed for a limited number of pesticides and pesticide constituents, principally pyrethroids.